-- 4.1 Assessment: Conventional meaning and Constructivist perspective. - 4.2 Assessment of Learning and Assessment for learning: Meaning and Difference. - 4.3 Comparing assessment, evaluation, measurement, test and examination. - 4.4 Revisiting key concepts in school evaluation: filtering learners marks, credit, grading, choice - 4.5 Formative and summative evaluation curriculum based measurement
+- 4.1Assessment: Conventional meaning and Constructivist perspective. - 4.2Assessment of Learning and Assessment for learning: Meaning and Difference. - 4.3 Comparing assessment, evaluation, measurement, test and examination. - 4.4Formative and summative evaluation curriculum based measurement l.
+Report submission: Observation of children belonging to any three stages of development and describing applications of development in teaching - learning context